scalalandio/chimney/docs/docs/supported-transformations.md

     case class Bar(a: Int)

     Foo(Some(10)).intoPartial[Bar].disablePartialUnwrapsOption.transform.asOption
+    // expected error:
-    // error: Chimney can't derive transformation from Foo to Bar
+    // Chimney can't derive transformation from Foo to Bar
     //
     // Bar
     //   a: scala.Int - can't derive transformation from a: scala.Option[scala.Int] in source type Foo